Tulip-Dev/tulip/doc/python/gettingstarted.rst

 Setting up the environment from the Tulip software installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, the path to the :mod:`tulip` module must be provided to Python.
+In order to be able to import the Tulip-Python modules bundled with the Tulip software installation, their path must be provided to Python.
 In the following, <tulip_install_dir> represents the root directory of a Tulip installation.
-The Tulip Python module is installed in the following directory according to your system :
+The Tulip-Python modules are installed in the following directory according to your system :

-        * Linux : <tulip_install_dir>/lib/python (if you compiled Tulip yourself, <tulip_install_dir> corresponds to the value of the CMake variable CMAKE_INSTALL_PREFIX)
+        * Linux : **<tulip_install_dir>/lib/python** (if you compiled Tulip yourself,
+          <tulip_install_dir> corresponds to the value of the CMake variable CMAKE_INSTALL_PREFIX)

-        * Windows : <tulip_install_dir>/bin/python (if you installed Tulip from a bundle, <tulip_install_dir> should be C:/Program Files (x86)/Tulip/)
+        * Windows : **<tulip_install_dir>/bin/python** (if you installed Tulip from an installer,
+          <tulip_install_dir> should be C:/Program Files (x86)/Tulip-X.Y/ for 32 bits Tulip and C:/Program Files/Tulip-X.Y/ for 64 bits Tulip)

-        * Mac OS : <tulip_install_dir>/Contents/Frameworks/python if you installed Tulip from a bundle (<tulip_install_dir> should be /Applications/Tulip-4.X.Y.app/) or
+        * Mac OS : **<tulip_install_dir>/Contents/Frameworks/python** if you installed Tulip from a bundle (<tulip_install_dir> should then be /Applications/Tulip-X.Y.Z.app/) or
-                   <tulip_install_dir>/lib/python if you compiled and installed Tulip yourself.
+                   **<tulip_install_dir>/lib/python** if you compiled and installed Tulip yourself.

-This path has to be added to the list of Python module search path.
-To do so, you can add it in the **PYTHONPATH** environment variable or add it to the :data:`sys.path` list.
+This path has to be added to the list of Python module search paths.
+To do so, you can add it in the **PYTHONPATH** environment variable prior executing the Python interpreter or add it to the :data:`sys.path` list once you launched the interpreter.

-Since Tulip 4.8, the second step is no longer necessary for MacOS users.

-Second, your system must be able to find the Tulip C++ libraries in order to use the bindings.
-These libraries are installed in the following directory according to your system :

-        * Linux : <tulip_install_dir>/lib/ (if you compiled Tulip yourself, <tulip_install_dir> corresponds to the value of the CMake variable CMAKE_INSTALL_PREFIX)

-        * Windows : <tulip_install_dir>/bin/ (if you installed Tulip from a bundle, <tulip_install_dir> should be C:/Program Files (x86)/Tulip/)

-        * Mac OS : <tulip_install_dir>/Contents/Frameworks/ if you installed Tulip from a bundle (<tulip_install_dir> should be /Applications/Tulip-4.X.Y.app/) or
-                   <tulip_install_dir>/lib if you compiled and installed Tulip yourself.

-You have to add this path to :

-    * the **LD_LIBRARY_PATH** environment variable on Linux

-    * the **DYLD_LIBRARY_PATH** environment variable on Mac OS

-    * the **PATH** environment variable on Windows.

-You should now be able to import the :mod:`tulip` module through the Python shell.
-Issue the following command at the shell prompt to perform that task::
+You should now be able to import the Tulip-Python modules through the classical Python shell.
+Issue the following commands at the shell prompt to perform that task::

-    >>> from tulip import *
+    >>> from tulip import tlp
+    >>> from tulipogl import tlpogl
+    >>> from tulipgui import tlpgui

 .. note::
-  If you have installed Tulip from a bundle (Windows or Mac OS), the Tulip bindings were built against Python 2.7 and you need to use the same Python version to be able to import the :mod:`tulip` module.
+  If you have installed Tulip from a Windows installer or a Mac OS bundle, the Tulip-Python modules were built against Python 2.7 and you need to use the same Python version in order to be able to import them.

 Customizing the Python environment
 ----------------------------------